jboss-developer/jboss-eap-quickstarts/resteasy-jaxrs-client/README.md

 What is it?
 -----------

-The `jax-rs-client` quickstart demonstrates an external JAX-RS RestEasy client which interacts with a JAX-RS Web service that uses *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.
+The `resteasy-jaxrs-client` quickstart demonstrates an external JAX-RS RestEasy client which interacts with a JAX-RS Web service that uses *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.

 This client "calls" the HelloWorld JAX-RS Web Service that was created in the [helloworld-rs](../helloworld-rs/README.md) quickstart.
 See the **Prerequisite** section below for details on how to build and deploy the [helloworld-rs](../helloworld-rs/README.md) quickstart.